mhenrixon/sidekiq-unique-jobs/README.md

 sidekiq_options lock: :while_executing, lock_timeout: nil
 ```

-There is an example of this to try it out in the `rails_example` application.
+There is an example of this to try it out in the `my_app` application.
 Run `foreman start` in the root of the directory and open the url: `localhost:5000/work/duplicate_while_executing`.

 In the console you should see something like: